BrainwreckedTech/cryptoreport/README.md

 # Cryptoreport

-A BASH script to generate reports on your crypto currency holdings.
+A BASH script to track and report on your crypto currency holdings.

 ## Supported Exchanges